-The following were transactions with Related Parties subsequent to and during the year ending September 30, 2014 and during 2013:
+The following were transactions with Related Parties subsequent to, and during, the year ending September 30, 2014 and during 2013:

 - On October 24, 2014 the Company announced that it had granted 1,200,000 incentive stock options to its directors, officers, and consultants pursuant to its 2014 stock option plan.
 Each stock option is exercisable into a common share of the company for a period of five years.
-A total of 900,000 options exercisable at \$0.30 per share; 100,000 are exercisable at \$0.40 per share and 200,000 are exercisable at \$0.50 per share. - From 2007 and up to September 30, 2014, Richard Muruve, a director and current CEO of the Company, has lent a total of approximately \$395,000 (including accrued interest) to the Company for working capital purposes.
-The balance outstanding of this loan as at September 30, 2014 is \$353,474.
-The Company must pay the current Canadian Prime Lending Rate plus 100 basis points on the outstanding amount borrowed.
-The Company paid back \$58,000 of this loan during the fiscal year ending September 30, 2014. - On January 14, 2015 the Company extended the term of the loan outstanding described above.
-The shareholder's loan has been extended to January 5, 2017 at a fixed rate of 6% per annum paid semi-annually.
+A total of 900,000 options exercisable at \$0.30 per share; 100,000 are exercisable at \$0.40 per share and 200,000 are exercisable at \$0.50 per share. - Up to September 30, 2014, Richard Muruve, a director and current CEO of the Company, lent a total of approximately \$395,000 (including accrued interest) to the Company for working capital purposes.
+The balance outstanding of this loan as at December 31, 2014 is \$326,209. - On January 14, 2015 the Company extended the term of the loan outstanding described above.
+The shareholder's loan has been extended to January 15, 2017 at a fixed rate of 6% per annum paid semi-annually.
 The principal together with any accrued interest will become due and will be paid in full by the Company on demand so long as such payment does not reduce the Company's ability to complete its product development work plan for any given 12month period from date of repayment.